We help make the financial side of getting a divorce as simple as possible, whilst retaining what you deserve.

 If a divorce is filed on the grounds of adultery, where one partner has had sex with another individual outside of the marriage, the petitioner has the right to seek the claim of costs against the respondent.

 This can mean that the respondent who has committed adultery will sometimes be required to pay 100% of the divorce costs.
 In this case, adultery must usually be a proven fact in court.

 If the blame for the marriage breakdown cannot be attributed to the respondent, it is unlikely that the petitioner’s claim for divorce costs will be successful.

 If you started the divorce proceedings you are known as the petitioner, you can ask that your spouse pay the costs.
 You are only allowed to ask for the costs to cover the divorce itself and you will not be allowed to ask for costs with regards to the financial side of the divorce.

 If you are the petitioner and want the respondent to pay your costs then you will need to apply to the court for an order to make the respondent do so.
 It is important to let your solicitor know at the start of the divorce proceedings that you intend to make a claim for the respondent to pay the divorce costs.

 Normally, it is advisable for the petitioner to reach an agreement with the respondent on divorce costs, before the divorce petition is issued.
 This way, when the decree nisi stage is reached, the court can make a ‘costs order’.

 Otherwise, if an agreement cannot be reached regarding divorce costs and the petitioner decides to go ahead and submit the petition anyway, there may need to be a court hearing to determine who will pay the costs.
-This can not only delay the divorce process, but can also add to the cost.
+This can not only delay the divorce process, but can also add to the overall costs.
 What’s more, the respondent may choose to withdraw their consent due to the claim for costs, delaying the process further.

-For more information call our divorce solicitors on 0845 862 5001 or email firstname.lastname@example.org.
+Call our team on 0845 862 5001, or email firstname.lastname@example.org